davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 For any non obvious task, I keep all kind of things as plain files, and those files in git.
 Prompts, schemas, experiment logs, results, all live next to the code and not in a chat sidebar.
 Helps a lot keeping track of what I've tried, and it also helps agents plan their next steps.

+Iterate quickly.
+Game of context management and creating a solid testing feedback loop instead of trying to purely one-shot issues

 ### Custom Benchmarks

 When possible, I set something that acts as the "goodness" metric (tests, a literal ML metric, a custom eval set, ...) and then just prompt the agent a few times while iterating towards better results.
 At this point it becomes almost like an evolutionary algorithm: generate many candidates, evaluate them, keep the best ones, and repeat.
 Which brings me to the next point...